 Counselors: Telehealth Certification Institute, LLC has been approved by NBCC as an Approved Continuing Education Provider, ACEP No, 6693.
 Programs that do not qualify for NBCC credit are clearly identified.
 Telehealth Certification Institute, LLC is solely responsible for all aspects of the programs.
 This course qualifies for 1.5 contact hours.

 Telehealth Certification Institute, LLC is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors. #MHC-0048.
 Approval renewal date: 1/31/2023

 Marriage and Family Therapists: Many MFT licensing boards accept our courses or one of the approvals which we have from professional associations.
 You can check with your board to determine if this course would be accepted by your licensing board.

-Social Workers: Telehealth Certification Institute, LLC, #1609, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
-Telehealth Certification Institute, LLC maintains responsibility for the program.
-ASWB Approval Period: 05/02/2018 – 05/02/2021.
-Social workers should contact their regulatory board to determine course approval for continuing education credits.
-Social workers participating in this course will receive 1.5 clinical continuing education clock hours.
+Telehealth Certification Institute LLC, #1609, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organizations, not individual courses, are approved as ACE providers.
+State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
+Telehealth Certification Institute LLC maintains responsibility for this course.
+ACE provider approval period: 05/02/2018 – 05/02/2021.
+Social workers completing this course receive 1.5 clinical continuing education credits.

 Psychologists: Telehealth Certification Institute LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Telehealth Certification Institute LLC maintains responsibility for this program and its content.